marie-geo/personal-website/content/publication/journal-article/index.md

 ---
+title: Age-dependent asymmetry of wrist position sense Is not influenced by stochastic tactile stimulation
 abstract: Stochastic stimulation has been shown to improve movement, balance, the sense of touch, and may also improve position sense.
 This stimulation can be non-invasive and may be a simple technology to enhance proprioception.
 In